Is Trump a sociopath?

 A good person is ruined among the great number of people who are not good

-On the other end, a world where more and more empathic people can meet evil with evil is a world where power goes to better and better leaders.
+A better world is a world where more and more empathic people can meet evil with evil.
+That’s a world where power goes to better leaders.

 And that’s a better world to live.

-My invite to you then is to refuse to vote and endorse the person who looks most charismatic and/or dominant.
+A good idea, for now, could be to resist voting endorsing the person who looks most charismatic and/or dominant.
 And pick the best and most empathic one instead.

 And my second invite to you is to learn to be selectively bad, so that we can all win together.